The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 How many people claim social assistance?

-On average, there were just over 118,900 cases (family units and unattached single adults) receiving social assistance in Alberta during the 2022-23 fiscal year.
-Thirty-nine per cent (46,697) received Income Support and 61 per cent (72,230) received Assured Income for the Severely Handicapped (AISH).
+On average, there were just over 125,120 cases (family units and unattached single adults) receiving social assistance in Alberta during the 2023-24 fiscal year.
+Forty per cent (49,752) received Income Support and 60 per cent (75,371) received Assured Income for the Severely Handicapped (AISH).

-Income Support had about 82,300 beneficiaries (individual claimants, their partners, and dependent children).
+Income Support had 87,125 beneficiaries (individual claimants, their partners, and dependent children).

-The total number of social assistance cases increased, on average, by over 5,100 in 2022-23.
-This increase came from both programs, though the majority was from Income Support.
+The total number of social assistance cases increased, on average, by about 6,200 in 2023-24.
+This increase came from both programs.

 To access data on cases and beneficiaries of social assistance in Alberta, including disaggregated data, download the spreadsheet.